-Our working capital increased to \$213.7 million at December 30, 2017 compared to \$172.0 million at December 31, 2016 primarily due to cash generated from operations as a result of higher revenues and greater operating efficiencies.
+Our working capital increased to \$235.3 million at December 29, 2018 compared to \$213.7 million at December 30, 2017 primarily due to cash generated from operations, partially offset by cash used for the acquisition of property, plant and equipment and payments on our term loan.

-Cash and cash equivalents primarily consist of deposits held at banks, money market funds and corporate bonds that, at the time of purchase, had maturities of 90 days or less.
+Cash and cash equivalents primarily consist of deposits held at banks and money market funds.
 Marketable securities primarily consist of U.S. agency securities and corporate bonds.
 We typically invest in highly-rated securities with low probabilities of default.
 Our investment policy requires investments to be rated single A or better, and limits the types of acceptable investments, issuer concentration and duration of the investment.

-Our cash, cash equivalents and marketable securities totaled approximately \$140.2 million at December 30, 2017 compared to \$108.9 million at December 31, 2016.
-We believe that we will be able to satisfy our working capital requirements for at least the next twelve months with the liquidity provided by our existing cash, cash equivalents and marketable securities.
+Our cash, cash equivalents and marketable securities totaled approximately \$149.0 million at December 29, 2018 compared to \$140.2 million at December 30, 2017.
+We believe that we will be able to satisfy our working capital requirements for at least the next twelve months with the liquidity provided by our existing cash, cash equivalents, marketable securities and cash provided by operations.
 To the extent necessary, we may consider entering into short and long-term debt obligations, raising cash through a stock issuance, or obtaining new financing facilities, which may not be available on terms favorable to us.
 Our future capital requirements may vary materially from those now planned.

-If we are unsuccessful in maintaining or growing our revenues, maintaining or reducing our cost structure (in response to an industry demand downturn or other event), or increasing our available cash through debt or equity financings, our cash, cash equivalents and marketable securities may decline in fiscal 2018.
+If we are unsuccessful in maintaining or growing our revenues, maintaining or reducing our cost structure (in response to an industry demand downturn or other event), or increasing our available cash through debt or equity financings, our cash, cash equivalents and marketable securities may decline in fiscal 2019.

 We utilize a variety of tax planning and financing strategies in an effort to manage our worldwide cash and deploy funds to locations where they are needed.
-As part of these strategies, we indefinitely reinvest a portion of our foreign earnings and our current plans do not demonstrate a need to repatriate these earnings.
-Should we require additional capital in the U.S. we may elect to repatriate indefinitely-reinvested foreign funds or raise capital in the U.S.
+As part of these strategies, we indefinitely reinvest a portion of our foreign earnings.
+During fiscal 2018, we repatriated \$16.5 million of foreign earnings.
+Should we require additional capital in the U.S., we may elect to repatriate indefinitely-reinvested foreign funds or raise capital in the U.S.